reneweb/Denvar/README.md

 })
 ```

-When the same env variable is provided in different sources it will be overridden based on the array order (higher index will override lower).
+When the same variable is provided in different sources it will be overridden based on the array order (higher index will override lower).
 ```javascript
 const dvar = require('dvar')